datumorphism/datumorphism.github.io/content/wiki/computation/basics-of-database.md

 ### OLAP

-OLAP Explained: [OLAP Cubes](https://apandre.wordpress.com/data/datacube/) explained the operations such as SLICE (slice by one dimensions so that we get a N-1 subset of the data), DICE (slice more than two dimensions), DRILL DOWN/UP (navigate among levels of data), ROLL-UP (aggrete, consolidate, involves all the data relations for one or more dimensions), PIVOT (rotation).
+OLAP Explained: [OLAP Cubes](https://apandre.wordpress.com/data/datacube/) explained the operations such as SLICE (slice by one dimension so that we get an N-1 subset of the data), DICE (slice more than two dimensions), DRILL DOWN/UP (navigate among levels of data), ROLL-UP (aggregate, consolidate, involves all the data relations for one or more dimensions), PIVOT (rotation).
 {: .notes--info}

 1. OLAP: Online analytical processing, with a core of OLAP cube (multidimensional cube, hypercube).
 2. Aggregations: speed up time.
-3. Both star schema and snowflake schema are the souce of the cube metadata for OLAP.
+3. Both star schema and snowflake schema are the source of the cube metadata for OLAP.

 4. About how those operations works, please find the quiz at [OLAP Operation Types @ HackerRank](https://www.hackerrank.com/challenges/olap-operation-types-2/forum)